-Reverse: Approximately one-third of the feathers on the eagle's wing are visible.
+Reverse: Approximately one-third of the feathers on the eagle's wing is visible.
 The large feathers in the lower portions of the wing are separated.
 The eagle's eye is discernible.
 The rim is full and complete.
-All letters are clear.
+All the letters are clear.

-Grading Tip: Approximately one-third of the feathers on the eagle's wing are visible.
+Grading Tip: Although most grade decisions are determined by the condition of the obverse, the Walking Liberty half dollar is easier to grade by observing the reverse.
+Approximately one-third of the feathers on the eagle's wing is visible.
 The large feathers in the lower portions of the wing are separated.
 The eagle's eye is discernible.
 The rim is full and complete.
-All letters are clear.
+All the letters are clear.

 04 of 10

 Fine-12 (F12 or F-12)